supersimplesuper/docs/website/docs/software_partners/how_to_guides/webhook_security/index.md

 ## Signing tokens

 A key component of this system is the token which is used to sign the request that is sent from us.
-This token is present on our [partner object](https://api.superapi.com.au/swaggerui#/product/SuperApiWeb.Api.V1.ProductController.show) in the form of the field `webhook_signing_token`.
+This token is present on our [product object](https://api.superapi.com.au/swaggerui#/product/SuperApiWeb.Api.V1.ProductController.show) in the form of the field `webhook_signing_token`.
 This key will be returned to you when a product is created and should be stored securely in your system.